Never judge a book by its cover.

 Unfortunately, with novel exercises such as tire flips the temptation can be too great to resist.
-While we do our best to encourage modifications injuries can and do happen on the rare occasion.
+While we do our best to encourage modifications injuries can and do happen on rare occasions.
 We do everything we can to minimize these events, but it’s impossible to prevent all.
-The participants assume all risks when performing any and all exercise.
+The participants assume all risks when performing any and all exercises.

 When these events happen the most important thing you can do is let the muscle recover before continuing your exercise program.
 Ok, that’s all. 😉

 I am 64 years old soon to be 65 in November of this year.
 I have always been interested in fitness, and normally lift weights 4 times a week on Monday, Tuesdays, Thursdays, and Fridays.
 Yet since recently returning to Bangkok in March I have succumbed to Bangkok’s dessert culture, eating various cakes and Bingsoo concoctions with my coffee, and found my weight at an all time high of 83 kg.
 Six months previously I had been around 75kg.

 I knew the solution, a better diet.
 But the progression would be a month to wean myself off sugar, then another 2-3 months of counting calories and closing down my eating window to 6-8 hours a day (IF or intermittent fasting).
 I became aware of the 21-day challenge from a travel blog written by Johnny Ward.
 He is a young Irishman who has managed to visit 194 of 197 countries by age 32.
 Surprisingly he lives in Bangkok and recommended the 21-day program (with before and after photos) as a way to fight the ill effects of not being able to control one’s diet while traveling abroad.